thomasa88/DirectName/README.md

 # DirectName

-A Fusion 360 add-in for naming features directly after creation.
-After creating a feature (e.g. *Extrude*) a dialog prompts for its name.
+A Fusion 360 add-in for naming features and bodies directly after creation.
+After creating a feature (e.g. *Extrude*) a dialog prompts for names.

 ![Screenshot](screenshot.png)